 However, there is a caveat.
 You must save your data with the SpiderOak One desktop apps for No Knowledge to work.
 You can learn more about this, and why it can be a big problem, check out the One Web interface section later in this review.

 SpiderOak One Terms of Service

 SpiderOak publishes combined Terms of Service (ToS) that covers all their products, including SpiderOak One Backup.
-The current version of these terms was published June 4, 2016, and written in pretty clear English.
-I dug into them to see how it might affect your decision on whether or not to use this secure cloud storage service.
+The document is long but written in reasonably clear English.
+I dug in to see how their ToS might affect your decision on whether or not to use this secure cloud storage service.

 Points of interest in the ToS: